Inspiral-merger-ringdown waveforms for black-hole binaries with non-precessing spins

-\paragraph{Conclusions.---} We combine state-of-the-art results from analytical- and numerical relativity to construct for the first time a family of analytical IMR waveforms for BBHs with non-precessing spins from ``first principles''.
-These waveforms are also able to detect a significant fraction of the precessing binaries in the comparable-mass regime, and we show that for the purposes of GW detection it is sufficient to represent the spins by a \emph{single} parameter.
+\paragraph{Conclusions.---} We combine state-of-the-art results from analytical- and numerical relativity to construct a family of analytical IMR waveforms for BBHs with non-precessing spins.
+These waveforms are also able to detect a significant fraction of the precessing binaries in the comparable-mass regime, with spins represented by a \emph{single} parameter.
 This will considerably simplify the use of our waveforms in GW searches in the near future, and will accelerate the incorporation of NR results into the current effort for the first detection of GWs.
 There are many other immediate applications of our waveforms: injections into detector data will help to put more realistic upper limits on the rate of BBH coalescences, and to compare the different algorithms employed in the search for BBHs, while employing these in population-synthesis studies will provide more accurate coalescence rates observable by the current and future detectors.
 Our method can readily be generalized to incorporate non-quadrupole harmonics, larger portions of the BBH parameter space and further information from analytical approximation methods or numerical simulations.